-An election that effectively allows the change in use to be ignored for up to four years for purposes of the principal residence exemption is available in the case of a change in use of a property, including a partial change in use occurring on or after March 19, 2019.
-A partial change in use could occur - for example, where the owner of a duplex moves into one of the units or begins renting out one of the units.
+An election that effectively allows the change in use to be ignored for up to four years for purposes of the principal residence exemption is available in the case of a change in use of a property, including a partial change in use.
+A partial change in use could occur, for example, where the owner of a duplex moves into one of the units or begins renting out one of the units.

-If a property has a change in use from being a residential property to a rental property, the taxpayer may be able to make an election to treat the property as if a change in use did not occur.5 In addition, a related rule allows a taxpayer making this election to continue to treat the property as their principal residence for up to four years.
+If a property has a change in use from being a residential property to a rental property, the taxpayer may be able to make an election to treat the property as if a change in use did not occur.
+In addition, a related rule allows a taxpayer making this election to continue to treat the property as their principal residence for up to four years.